 The receiver operating characteristic (ROC) curve, which plots the false positive rate against the true positive rate, is commonly used to determine the performance of classification tasks.
-It shows that my quora question pair classification does much better than random, which would be represented by the blue dotted line.
-The area under the ROC curve (known as AUC) is 0.70.
+It shows that my Quora question pair classification does much better than random, which would be represented by the blue dotted line.
+The area under the ROC curve (known as AUC) is 0.72.

-Receiver operating characteristic curve, showing classification is much better than random, with an area under the curve of 0.70.
+Receiver operating characteristic curve, showing classification is much better than random, with an area under the curve (AUC) of 0.72.

 Below a certain threshold in cosine similarity, the algorithm identifies non-duplicate pairs with high confidence, which could eliminate a large population of questions from the pool slated for manual review.
 For those questions which high cosine similarity, however, the false positive rate is high.
 This method would be best suited to augment and human duplicate identification and make that process more efficient.

 If I had time to invest further work towards improving the accuracy of the method, I would apply linguistic parsers or parts of speech identifiers and see if this could be used to engineer relevant features which provide additional clues for question discrimination or could be used in concert with other machine learning algorithms suited to classification problems.

 Appendix: Other approaches